intelligenceforgood/planning/repo_scaffolding/i4g/README.md

 This repository will house the production-ready services, shared libraries, and runtime assets for the next-generation Intelligence for Good platform.

 > Status: Milestone 2 (architecture + technology selection) in progress.
-Prototype experiments continue in the separate `proto` repo until decisions are locked.
+Prototype experiments continue in the separate `core` repo until decisions are locked.

 ## Repository Scope
 - `services/` — application services (FastAPI APIs, Streamlit analyst UI, background workers).